SPFx: Check if User is an Admin or an Owner is SharePoint

 Introduction

 When working with SharePoint Framework (SPFx), there are times when you need to determine whether a user has administrative privileges.
-This is especially useful in scenarios where certain UI elements or functionalities should only be accessible to administrators.
-In this blog, we’ll explore how to check if a user is an admin using the site context in both an SPFx WebPart and an Application Customizer.
+This is especially useful in scenarios where certain UI elements or functionality should only be accessible to administrators.
+This post covers checking if a user is an admin using the site context in both an SPFx WebPart and an Application Customizer.

 Understanding SharePoint User Roles